Akshay4026/Akshay4026-PEP-WebDevProject_Book/README.md

-### 5:  Our application’s search results should be sortable by rating.
+### 5:  Our app lication’s search results should be sortable by rating.